itszero/PiPS5/README.md

 From a computer:

 - run `yarn; yarn build` in the repo
-- copy the repo into the sd card
+- copy the repo into the sd card (to the root of your raspberry pi OS rootfs at /pips5)

 From the raspberry pi: